imedkrisna/krisna/content/post/iv/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: ""
+  caption: "Bias OLS"
-  focal_point: ""
+  focal_point: "smart"
-  preview_only: false
+  preview_only: true

 # Projects (optional).
 #   Associate this post with one or more of your projects.